 The menu on the top gave me several options.
 (See above) I chose Liked Pages.
 I had read that I could see all my page feeds here, and assumed it would be like my newsfeed.
 It isn’t.
 If I want to see my page feeds I would have to visit everyone individually.
 That isn’t feasible.

 By the same token, how many friends do you have on your profile?
 It would be impossible to see every one of those status updates, so Facebook kindly select which ones they think you should see.
 How else would it give you that choice?
 There are only so many ways to display it.
-If I were to see every one of my friends, I would be on Facebook far to long to hold my interest.
-So that isn’t feasible either.
+If I were to see every one of my friends, I would be on Facebook far too long to hold my interest.
+So that isn’t feasible.

-Because many of us have had our Facebook profiles for many years, we feel we own them.
+Because many of us have had our Facebook profiles for a long time, we feel we own them.
 After all, the content is personal to us.
 Think of it as renting a stall at the local market, except we pay no rent.
 We get it for free and can show what we like to any passing trade.

 Pages, are shop fronts for our businesses and just like a regular a shop in town.
 People don’t visit it unless they are invited or come browsing.